ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Until the end of this drive, the MA, ST, and AG characteristics of a player hit by One Thousand Cuts are reduced by 1.

-0-1 WIZARD INDUCEMENT: ASUR HIGH MAGE 150,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+0-1 WIZARD INDUCEMENT: ASUR HIGH MAGE 150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 WITH THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE *The mages of Ulthuan are among the most accomplished* *of magic users in the entire known world.
 Noble and*